COVID-19 CDL FAQsPosted on Mar 27, 2020 in

 - Will my commercial learner’s permit (CLP) be valid if it expires during this emergency period?

-- What will happen to my expired CDL that was extended during this emergency period once the COVID-19 emergency proclamation has ended?
+- What will happen to my expired CDL that was extended until May 31, 2021 during the past emergency period?

 - What will happen to my expired CDL with a hazardous materials endorsement (HME) that expired and allowed a TSA expiration date exemption during the emergency period once the COVID-19 emergency proclamation has ended?

-- My commercial driver’s license (CDL) or commercial learner’s permit (CLP) expires right after the emergency period ends.
-What happens if I cannot get an appointment in time to renew my CDL or CLP?
+- My commercial driver’s license (CDL) or commercial learner’s permit (CLP) expired after the 19th emergency proclamation period ended on May 31, 2021.
+What happens if I could not get an appointment in time to renew my CDL or CLP?

 - Must I still hold my commercial learner’s permit (CLP) at least 14-days before being eligible to take the skills tests?